Juand-0010/Juand-0010/README.md

 ---

-<i>"No tree, it is said, can grow to heaven unless its roots are in hell."</i>
+<i>Only those who have faced the darkness can grow enough to reach the sky</i>

 ---